Foramen lacerum: Development

-The internal carotid artery passes from the carotid canal in the base of the skull, emerging and coursing superior to foramen lacerum as it exits the carotid canal.
-The internal carotid artery does not travel through foramen lacerum.
-The segment of the internal carotid artery that travels above foramen lacerum is called the lacerum segment.

 Clinical significance

-The foramen lacerum has been described as a portal of entry into the cranium for tumours, including nasopharyngeal carcinoma, juvenile angiofibroma, adenoid cystic carcinoma, malignant melanoma, and lymphoma.
+The foramen lacerum has been described as a portal of entry into the cranium for tumours, including nasopharyngeal carcinoma, juvenile angiofibroma, adenoid cystic carcinoma, melanoma, and lymphoma.

 History

 The first recorded mention of the foramen lacerum was by anatomist Wenzel Gruber in 1869.
 Study of the foramen has been neglected for many years because of the small role it plays in intracranial surgery.